maadilrehman/PsycoSupport/README.md

    git clone https://github.com/maadilrehman/PsycoSupport.git
    cd PsycoSupport/psycare_lab

-Enjoy the assignment, think like a cryptanalyst, be ethical, and have fun!
+Enjoy learning InfoSec, think like a cryptanalyst, be ethical, and have fun!